top of page

 Marysville Art League

-Please let us know if you would like to nominate a past founder, contributor, or dedicated member who has made a difference in the history of the Marysville Art League.
-The history of the Houston house and MAL is important to us.
-If you have anything to share please send it to info@marysvilleartleague.org.
+We invite you to nominate a past founder, contributor, or dedicated member who has significantly impacted the history of the Marysville Art League.
+The legacy of the Houston house and the MAL is meaningful to us, and your insights are invaluable.
+If you have any stories or nominations to share, please reach out to us at info@marysvilleartleague.org.
+Thank you for helping us honor those who have made a difference!

 Historical Houston House